epic-labs-org/.github/profile/README.md

-## Hi there 👋
+# Project Contribution Guidelines

-This is an official readme file for the project that needs to be completed.
+This is the official README file for the project.
+If you wish to contribute and work on an issue, please follow the workflow below:

+In review -> Refinement -> Backlog -> Ready